A measure of choice irrationality based on opposite judgements: Introduction

-Note that the selections from $h\;mh\;ml\;l,$ $h\;ml\;l,$ $h\;mh,$ $h\;l,$ and $ml\;l$ are coherent with the DM's true preference $\rhd$.
-Moreover, the DM's choice from $h\;mh\;l$, $h\;ml,$ and $mh\;ml$ is explained by $\rhd_1.$ Finally, her picks from $h\;mh\;ml,$ $ mh\;ml\;l,$ and $mh\;l$ are obtained by the maximization of $\rhd_2.$\footnote{Indeed, Examples \ref{EXMP:guilt}, \ref{EXMP:food_example}, and \ref{EXMP:projects} can be also explained respectively by guilt, the interplay between two competing criteria (tastiness and nutrition), and self-esteem.
-However, each of these processes cannot justify the choices observed in the remaining two examples.
-In this respect, our model is richer, and it explains many observed phenomena.
-Moreover, each example can be easily extended assuming that the ground set contains more than three alternatives.}
+The selections from $h\;mh\;ml\;l,$ $h\;ml\;l,$ $h\;mh,$ $h\;l,$ and $ml\;l$ are coherent with the DM's true preference $\rhd$.
+Moreover, the DM's choice from $h\;mh\;l$, $h\;ml,$ and $mh\;ml$ is explained by $\rhd_1.$ Finally, her picks from $h\;mh\;ml,$ $ mh\;ml\;l,$ and $mh\;l$ are obtained by the maximization of $\rhd_2.$ \footnote{The authors propose choice experiments on binary and three-elements sets to establish a positive correlation between self-confidence and the tendency of the subjects to select an \textit{intermediate} option, just as with the menus $h\;mh\;l$ and $mh\;ml\;l$.} \end{example}